SeldonIO/seldon-core/docs-gb/upgrading.md

 * `Status.selector` was introduced as a mandatory field for **models** in 2.8.4 and made optional in 2.8.5.
 This field enables autoscaling with HPA.
 * `PodSpec` in the `OverrideSpec` for **SeldonRuntimes** enables users to customize how Seldon Core 2 pods are created.
 In particular, this also allows for setting custom taints/tolerations, adding additional containers to our pods, configuring custom security settings.

-These added fields do not result in breaking changes, apart from 2.8.4 which required the setting of the `Status.selector` upon upgrading (this was removed as mandatory in the subsequent 2.8.5 release).
+These added fields do not result in breaking changes, apart from 2.8.4 which required the setting of the `Status.selector` upon upgrading.
+This field was however changed to optional in the subsequent 2.8.5 release.
 Updating the CRDs (e.g. via helm) will enable users to benefit from the associated functionality.

 ## Upgrading from 2.6 - 2.7